-R # Violation Severity Levels (CIP-008-7) K # Lower VSL Moderate VSL High VSL Severe VSL months between tests of the plan(s).
-(Par 2.1) months between tests of the plan(s).
-(Part 2.1) months between tests of the plan(s).
-(Part 2.1) OR The Responsible Entity did not document deviations, if any, from the plan during a test or when a Reportable Cyber Security Incident or a Cyber Security Incident that was an attempt to compromise a system identified in the Applicable Systems column for Part 2.2 occurs.
-(Part 2.2) between tests of the plan(s).
-(Part 2.1) OR The Responsible Entity did not retain relevant records related to Reportable Cyber Security Incidents or Cyber Security Incidents that were an attempt to compromise a system identified in the Applicable Systems column for Part 2.3.
-(Part 2.3) R3 The Responsible Entity did not notify each person or group with a defined role in the Cyber Security Incident response plan of updates to the Cyber Security Incident response plan within greater than 90 but less than 120 calendar days of a test or actual incident response to a Reportable Cyber Security Incident.
-(Part 3.1.3) The Responsible Entity did not update the Cyber Security Incident response plan based on any documented lessons learned within 90 and less than 120 calendar days of a test or actual incident response to a Reportable Cyber Security Incident.
-(Part 3.1.2) OR The Responsible Entity did not notify each person or group with a defined role in the Cyber Security Incident response plan of updates to the Cyber Security Incident response plan within 120 The Responsible Entity neither documented lessons learned nor documented the absence of any lessons learned within 90 and less than 120 calendar days of a test or actual incident response to a Reportable Cyber Security Incident.
-(Part 3.1.1) OR The Responsible Entity did not update the Cyber Security Incident response plan based on any documented lessons learned within 120 calendar days of a test or actual incident response to a The Responsible Entity neither documented lessons learned nor documented the absence of any lessons learned within 120 calendar days of a test or actual incident response to a Reportable Cyber Security Incident.
-(Part 3.1.1)
+Violation Severity Levels (CIP-008-7) R # Lower VSL Moderate VSL High VSL Severe VSL was an attempt to compromise a system identified in the "Applicable Systems" column for Part 2.2 occurs.
+(Requirement R2 Part 2.2) Systems" column for Part 2.3.
+(Requirement R2 Part 2.3) R3 The Responsible Entity has-did not notified each person or group with a defined role in the Cyber Security Incident response plan of updates to the Cyber Security Incident response plan within greater than 90 but less than 120 calendar days of a test or actual incident response to a Reportable Cyber Security Incident.
+(Requirement R3-Part 3.1.3) The Responsible Entity hasdid not updated the Cyber Security Incident response plan based on any documented lessons learned within 90 and less than 120 calendar days of a test or actual incident response to a Reportable Cyber Security Incident.
+(Requirement R3 Part 3.1.2) OR The Responsible Entity hasdid not notified each person or group with a defined role in the Cyber Security Incident response plan The Responsible Entity has did neither documented lessons learned nor documented the absence of any lessons learned within 90 and less than 120 calendar days of a test or actual incident response to a Reportable Cyber Security Incident.
+(Requirement R3 Part 3.1.1) OR The Responsible Entity has did not updated the Cyber Security Incident response plan based on any documented lessons learned within 120 calendar days of a test or actual incident response to a Reportable The Responsible Entity has neither documented lessons learned nor documented the absence of any lessons learned within 120 calendar days of a test or actual incident response to a Reportable Cyber Security Incident.
+(Requirement R3 Part 3.1.1)